openpaymentseurope/docs/docs/quickstart_ais.md

 ### 2. Start Consent Authorisation Process
 <a href="https://docs.openpayments.io/en/openpayments-NextGenPSD2-1.3.3.html#operation/startConsentAuthorisation" target="_blank">Endpoint details</a>

 Next step is to start an authorisation process for this Consent.
-[Skriva något mer?]

 #### Endpoint